 You can download the Fall 2014 ESE schedule of courses here.
 (Please note that the schedule is subject to change until the beginning of classes.)
 All course schedules are available on the UNC Registrar’s website.
 To use the UNC registrar search engine, please enter “ENVR” under course subject.

-Additional courses may be added on a semester basis at discretion of the department.
+Official ESE course descriptions taken from the UNC Undergraduate Record and the UNC Graduate Record are below.
+Additional courses may be added on a semester basis at the discretion of the department.